DominiqueBertrand/cloud-testing-agent/README.md

 ## Description

-Coog Cloud Agent is a specialized tool suite for testing and monitoring the entire application-delivery chain within the Coopengo Cloud Application Platform.
+The Cloud Testing Agent is a purpose-built tool crafted for the testing of Coog cloud application services.
+Its design enables seamless integration with the entire application delivery pipeline within the Coopengo cloud application platform.

 ## Installation